millsp/ts-toolbelt/README.md

 ### Where to start

 To get you started, we recommend that you visit the documentation of the following essential tools.
-This should give you a good understanding of what this library is about and its capabilities.

 | Object                                                                                  | List                                                                          | Function                                                                                | Any                                                                                | Union                                                                                  |
 |-----------------------------------------------------------------------------------------|-------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------|